Australian Test captain Paine quits over sexting scandal

 "I'm deeply sorry for the hurt and pain that I have caused to my wife, my family, and to the other party.
 I'm sorry for any damage that this does to the reputation of our sport."

+Paine's departure leaves Australia without a captain who, since being appointed in 2018, won praise for reforming the team's culture.

-While Paine said he would be stepping down from a role that was the "greatest privilege" of his life, he insisted he still plans to play in the upcoming series against England.
+Saying he was relinquishing a role that he "loved" and described as the "greatest privilege" of his life, Paine insisted he still plans to play in the upcoming series against England.

 "I will remain a committed member of the Australian cricket team and look forward with anticipation to what is a huge Ashes tour," he said.

+But in reality his future in the series -- and international test cricket -- is now in serious doubt.

-The Tasmanian batsman-wicketkeeper took over the Test captaincy in 2018 in the wake of the Sandpaper-gate ball tampering scandal that rocked Australian cricket.
+The Tasmanian batsman-wicketkeeper took over the Test captaincy in March 2018 in the wake of the "Sandpaper-gate" scandal that rocked Australian cricket.

-Previous captain Steve Smith and his deputy David Warner were forced to step down for their roles trying to alter the ball with sandpaper during a Cape Town Test.
+Then-captain Steve Smith and his deputy David Warner were forced to step down for their roles in trying to alter the ball with sandpaper during a Cape Town Test.

-A few months later selectors went on to appoint Paine as captain of the scandal-ridden team regardless.

-"While the board acknowledges an investigation cleared Tim of any breach of the code of conduct regarding this matter some years ago, we respect his decision," Freudenstein said.

 Cricket Australia "does not condone this type of language or behaviour.
-Despite the mistake he made, Tim has been an exceptional leader since his appointment and the Board thanks him for his distinguished service."
+Despite the mistake he made, Tim has been an exceptional leader since his appointment and the Board thanks him for his distinguished service," it added.

 © 2021 AFP